munificent/game-programming-patterns/book/dirty-flag.markdown

 ## Motivation

-"Flag" and "bit" are synonymous in programming: they both mean a single micron of data that can be in one of two states.
+"Flag" and "bit" are synonymous in programming -- they both mean a single micron of data that can be in one of two states.
 We call those "true" and "false", or sometimes "set" and "cleared".
 I'll use all of these interchangeably.
 "Dirty bit" is an equally <span name="specific">common</span> name for this pattern,